David Beckham wants to have 'amazing food' in India | Goal.com

 “I must admit there are quite a few things that I would love to do when I visit India.
 Obviously, culturally it is incredible, the people are amazing and there are so many things to see.
 And I am a big foodie as well so to eat some great food in different places would be a real passion of mine," said the former England captain.

-The former Manchester United and Real Madrid star, who is a passionate foodie, also said that he wishes to taste Indian cuisines.
+The former Manchester United and Real Madrid star, who is a passionate foodie, said that he wishes to get a taste of the variety of cuisines available in India.

 “Also I ride motorbikes and I have heard that it is the most amazing place to ride bikes so that would probably be my dream.
 My dream would be to ride my bike, go to an amazing restaurant or an amazing village that makes amazing food.
 So that would be my dream.”